DCA - BOS

 • Which airlines offer Wi-Fi service onboard planes from Reagan Washington National Airport to Boston?

-JetBlue, Delta, and American Airlines offer inflight Wi-Fi service on the Reagan Washington National Airport to Boston flight route.
+JetBlue, Delta, American Airlines, and Alaska Airlines offer inflight Wi-Fi service on the Reagan Washington National Airport to Boston flight route.

 • Which aircraft models fly most regularly from Reagan Washington National Airport to Boston?